PulseKn/OniXPerf/README.md

 4. Select Standard/Advanced debloat (if v1.5 or higher)
 5. And after all those you shouls be done :))

+#Known problem& its fix :
+Random maxing Cpu?
+Js go to onixperf.exe and endtask in task maanger (fixing  it soon)

 #For Reverse engineers or Malware Analysts i provided ya the pdb u can see on the repo
 For ppl that use Virus total and say its malware: